 Locking in Your Mortgage Rate: What You Need to Know

-Interest rates on mortgage loans can be unpredictable—they might fluctuate multiple times during your application and closing process.
+Interest rates on mortgage loans can be unpredictable, and they might fluctuate multiple times during your application and closing process.
+To avoid uncertainty and preserve your ideal rate, ask your lender about locking it in.

 What Does It Mean to Lock in Your Mortgage Rate?